DOMESTIC SALES ONLY -

-Your dealer will send us the proper paperwork for this first transfer, we prepare and fax the Form 3 transfer to BATF immediately, and then once the transfer clears BATF (approx 30 days) we ship the gun to your dealer.
+Your dealer will send us the proper paperwork for this first transfer, we prepare the transfer to BATFE immediately, and then once the transfer clears BATF we ship the to your dealer.

-Your in-state dealer then prepares Form 4 paperwork, which you will sign and also have signed by the Chief Law Enforcement Officer in your locale (Sheriff, Chief of Police, State Police Chief, etc...only need for one to sign).
+Your in-state dealer then prepares Form 4 paperwork, which you will complete.
+There are three sets of papers for each item you are purchasing: a copy ATF keeps, a copy that will be returned to you with a tax stamp on it, and a copy to be forwarded to the Chief Law Enforcement Officer in your locale (Sheriff, Chief of Police, State Police Chief, etc...).
+Each set requires passport-size photos.

-You return the completed Form 4's to the in-state dealer, along with (2) passport size photos, (2) fingerprint cards, (1) citizenship authorization, and a transfer tax check made payable to Bureau of Alcohol, Tobacco and Firearms for the one time per item transfer tax.
-A $200.00 transfer tax applies to Short BBL Shotguns, Short BBL Rifles, Machine Guns and Suppressors; a $5.00 transfer tax applies to items classified as Any Other Weapons - "AOW".
+You return the completed Form 4's to the in-state dealer, along with (2) fingerprint cards, (1) citizenship authorization, and a transfer tax check made payable to Bureau of Alcohol, Tobacco, Firearms & Explosives for the one time per item transfer tax.
+(BATFE will accept a credit card for the transfer tax.
+A place for this info is on the Form 4 paperwork.)
+A $200.00 transfer tax applies to Short BBL Shotguns, Short BBL Rifles, Machine Guns, Destructive Devices and Suppressors; a $5.00 transfer tax applies to items classified as Any Other Weapons - "AOW".

-This paperwork is mailed to BATF and when this transfer clears you go pick up your gun.
+This paperwork is mailed to BATF and when this transfer clears you go pick up your item.

 We email/contact our customers each step of the way, so you will know when your gun arrives in state and the next transfer, from your dealer to you, can begin.